 If you spend the full $1,500 in bonus categories each quarter all year long, you could earn $300 cash back a year from your bonus category spending.

 A good introductory bonus for small spenders.
-Earn a $150 Bonus after spending $500 on purchases in your first 3 months from account opening.
+Earn a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening.
 That’s like earning 30% cash back on your first $500 in purchases with the card and gets you off to a fast start.

 Boost your travel rewards.
-If you have a Chase Sapphire Preferred card for travel rewards, you can combine your points with those from the Chase Freedom, letting you turn your Chase Freedom points into real airline miles with Ultimate Rewards partners like United MileagePlus and Southwest Rapid Rewards, which can make your points worth even more.
+If you have a Chase Sapphire Preferred® Card for travel rewards, you can combine your points with those from the Chase Freedom®, letting you turn your Chase Freedom® points into real airline miles with Chase Ultimate Rewards® partners like United MileagePlus and Southwest Rapid Rewards, which can make your points worth even more.

 Tip: You generally have about 2 and a half months during the quarter to activate your 5%.
 For example, for January – March 2016, you can activate by March 14, and still get the 5% in your bonus category spending for the whole quarter, even if you made purchases in the category before you activated.